 If I were to rate my own work here, I'd say that I did the job that they paid me for, which was to add a counterbalance and support to Marvin's vocal and the track in general within the allotted space given to me.

-Remember the words of a wise man: It should be played "like you tryin' to get the woman into the bed with your horn!".
+But in remembering the words of a wise man, it should be played "like you tryin' to get the woman into the bed with your horn!".

 Go to Part 2